...

 Additionally, synchronization issues led to test failures due to race conditions.
 Instead of using fixed delays, we incorporated FluentWait to dynamically wait for elements:

-Implementing Page Object Model (POM) for Mobile Applications
+Implementing Page Object Model for Mobile App Testing

 Feature: Login to PETcare App